What is Asparagus?

 After you’ve eaten asparagus, you may have noticed it makes your urine smell odd.
 This slightly sulfuric smell comes from the naturally-occurring compound asparagusic acid, found in–you guessed it–asparagus (x).
 It’s not exactly pleasant, but it’s completely harmless.

-Asparagus is rich in potassium, which may help lower your blood pressure to improve your heart health.
+Asparagus is rich in potassium, which may help lower your blood pressure and improve your heart health.
 Studies show that potassium reduces blood pressure by excreting excess sodium (which can spike blood pressure) through the urine, and by relaxing blood vessels to promote healthy circulation (x).

 While research on humans is ongoing, animal studies show promise for asparagus as a natural way to reduce hypertension.
 In one study, researchers fed two groups of rats either a diet that included asparagus or a diet that did not.
 At the end of the study, the blood pressure count for the rats who regularly ate asparagus was 17 percent lower than the rats who did not (x).